 Now we only need to write the event subscriber class.
 There are a few requirements for this class we want to make sure we do:

-- Should extend the
+- Should implement the

 - Must have a